MikeHopley/ftl-ships-guide/stealth-b.md

 “Toggle” the Glaive power as enemy weapons fire.
 Run the weapons crew to sensors to watch weapons charge.
 De-power your Glaive when the charge bar is full, then repower when the charge bar resets.
 This [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being targeted, from 19% to 6.5%.

-It seems the targetting is determined when the weapon first “turns green”, which happens a frame or two before the charge bar resets.
+It seems the targeting is determined when the weapon first “turns green”, which happens a frame or two before the charge bar resets.
 If you wait for the weapon animation, it will be too late.

 Weapons lose charge 6 times faster than they gain it.
 Against offensive drones, try to minimise the duration of your toggle.
 You can add a few unpause-pause cycles after the charge bar is full.
-I halve the weapon charge time and add that many pauses, maybe a little more on a slow weapon.
-For example, for a Heavy Laser, 4 pauses is pretty safe.
-This does require sharp pausing.
+Frame-perfect pausing would allow almost twice as many pauses as the weapon’s charge time, but that’s asking for trouble.
+Adopt a comfortable margin for error.

 Venting below 50% oxygen makes enemies less likely to target cloaking.
 It also reduces the chance of weapons being targeted to 14.8%, but that’s only relevant if you can’t toggle the weapons power.
 Venting also has some risks, for example if your O2 gets hacked.